djuseeq/Ch376msc/README.md

 ![Alt text](extras/JumperSelect.png?raw=true "Setting")

 ## Versioning
+v1.3.1 Sep 20, 2019
+  - rearrange the folder structure to be 1.5 library format compatible

-v1.3 Sep 17, 2019 -bug fix for moveCursor issue #3 , minor changes
+v1.3 Sep 17, 2019
+  - bug fix for moveCursor issue #3 , minor changes

-v1.2.1     Apr 24, 2019 - In use of SPI, CS pin on the module must to be pulled to VCC otherwise communication can be instable on a higher clock rate
+v1.2.1 Apr 24, 2019
+  - In use of SPI, CS pin on the module must to be pulled to VCC otherwise communication can be instable on a higher clock rate
   - bug fix for timing issue on a higher clock rate (TSC)

-v1.2 Apr 20, 2019 -extended with SPI communication
+v1.2 Apr 20, 2019
+  - extended with SPI communication

-v1.1 Feb 25, 2019 -initial version with UART communication
+v1.1 Feb 25, 2019
+  - initial version with UART communication

 ### Acknowledgments